ankane/strong_migrations/README.md

       execute 'ALTER TABLE "users" VALIDATE CONSTRAINT "users_some_column_null"' end

-    # in Postgres 12+, you can safely turn this into a traditional column constraint [master]
+    # in Postgres 12+, you can safely turn this into a traditional column constraint
     change_column_null :users, :some_column, false
     safety_assured do
       execute 'ALTER TABLE "users" DROP CONSTRAINT "users_some_column_null"'